Yarn‑Dyed Stripes vs Piece‑Dyed Solids: Colorfastness & Reorder Consistency

 In the apparel world, the moment color is introduced makes all the difference.

-With yarn‑dyed fabrics, the yarns are dyed before they go into knitting or weaving.
-That means every colored stripe or pattern is literally woven into the fabric itself.
+With yarn-dyed fabric, the yarns are dyed before they go into knitting or weaving.
+That means every colored stripe or pattern is literally knitted/woven into the fabric structure itself.

 Because the dye penetrates the fiber from the inside, yarn-dyed garments tend to: